dj-daludado/api-doc-portfolio/README.md

 ##About This Project

 This repository demonstrates my ability to write and manage API documentation using OpenAPI (Swagger).
-It includes a sample **Developer Portal APi**.
+It includes a sample **Developer Portal API**.

 ## Developer Portal API Features
 ✅ OpenAPI 3.0 Specification